umittadelen/TextToImage/README.md

 - **GPU acceleration** is recommended for optimal performance.

 ## Upcoming
-- i am trying to make the website with github pages
+- i am trying to make the website using github pages

 ## Requirements